Wesley Kitts: Career

 In 2018 he competed at the 2018 World Weightlifting Championships in the 109 kg division finishing 10th overall.

 In 2019 he competed at the 2019 Pan American Weightlifting Championships in the 109 kg division winning a silver medal in the snatch and gold medals in the clean & jerk, his total of 399 kg was 17 kg more than the silver medalist, and a new Pan American record.
 On July 30 he competed in the 109 kg division at the Pan American Games.
 After the snatch portion he was in fourth place, a total of 18 kg behind Jorge Arroyo, he was able to complete his third lift of 217 kg in the clean & jerk to win the gold medal by 1 kg.

 He represented the United States at the 2020 Summer Olympics in Tokyo, Japan.
 He finished eighth with a total lift of 390 kg.

 He won the gold medal in his event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.

 In August 2024, Kitts competed in the men's 102 kg event at the 2024 Summer Olympics held in Paris, France.
 He lifted 374 kg in total and finished in eighth position.

+In October 2025, Kitts signed up to compete in weightlifting at the inaugural Enhanced Games, set to take place in May 2026.